-Yes, we’ve been calling the corner of 6th Avenue and 3rd street our home since 1991, though we moved to Park Slope in the ’80s.
+Yes, we’ve been calling the corner of 6th Avenue and 3rd street our home, though we moved to Park Slope in the ’80s.
 In the early years, we were very Prospect Park focused — there was nowhere but Cucina to go to for dinner, and the OSH park itself was rather unsavory.

 I come from Massachusetts, and I have to say Park Slope is my favorite place.
 It is the best planned city, and has a sense of community that is ideal in way that you do not see in the small towns outside the city.
 It is the small town that does not exist, in the best sense.

 Is there anything else you’d like neighbors to know about OSH?

 We are a private not-for-profit organization, and the best thing you can do to help us is become a supporter of the Old Stone House.
 Become a member, volunteer to clean up playground, work in the garden — you’ll be giving back right here in the neighborhood.